mohitpai/journey-optimizer.en/help/using/building-journeys/expression/field-references.md

 @event{MyEvent.identityMap.entry('Email').first().id}
 ```

-In this expression, we are getting the entry for ‘Email’ key of the ‘IdentityMap’ field of an event.
-The ‘Email’ entry is a collection, from which we take the ‘id’ in the first element using ‘first()’.
+In this expression, we are getting the entry for 'Email' key of the 'IdentityMap' field of an event.
+The 'Email' entry is a collection, from which we take the 'id' in the first element using 'first()'.
 For more information, see [this page](../expression/collection-management-functions.md).

 ### `firstEntryKey` function